 Related reading: Had to sport a fake pregnancy bump, thanks to our society

 In a country where women are burnt alive for not bearing boys, here’s a man, who despite his obsession with a son, never blames his wife.
 When he learns that international gold is irrespective of gender, he even seeks his wife’s permission to grant him a year so that he can train his daughters.

-She puts her foot down resisting the idea of cooking chicken in her kitchen as Mahavir demands protein diet for her daughters.
-A separate pan is arranged in which chicken is cooked not by the wife or daughters but by a young ‘man’.
+She puts her foot down, resisting the idea of cooking chicken in her kitchen as Mahavir demands protein diet for her daughters.
+A separate pan arranged in which chicken is prepared not by the wife or daughters but by a young ‘man’.
 The film even has a song, titled, idiot banna, (an idiotic groom), sung at a child marriage.

 Dangal scores the most in the final scene.
-Its symbolism is both beautiful and effective, where the man who controls, steps aside.
-The woman takes centre stage and snatches her impossible victory that belongs solely to her and we are left with a new HERO.
+Its symbolism is both beautiful and practical, where the man who controls, steps aside.
+The woman takes centre stage and snatches her impossible victory that belongs solely to her, and we left with a new HERO.